-The Board of Directors or the President shall have power to call, at any time, a General meeting of the members of the Corporation.
-No public notice nor advertisement of members’ meetings, Annual or General, shall be required, but notice of any such meeting of Full Members (including time and place) shall be delivered or mailed to each Full Member not less than ten (10) days before the time fixed for the holding of such meeting; provided that any meeting of members may be held at any time and place without such notice if all the Full Members of the Corporation are present thereat or have waived notice or have signified their consent in writing to the meeting being held in their absence.
+The Board of Directors or the Chief Executive Officer shall have power to call, at any time, a General meeting of the members of the Corporation;

+No public notice nor advertisement of members’ meetings, Annual or General, shall be required, but notice of any such meeting of Full Members (including time and place) shall be delivered or mailed to each Full Member at least ten (10) days before the meeting date and time;

+Omission of Notice: Any meeting of members may be held at any time and place without such notice if:

+All the Full Members of the Corporation are present thereat and have waived notice; or

+At least two-thirds of the Full Members are present;

+Absent members must signified their consent in writing to the meeting being held.

-Omission of Notice – No error or omission in giving notice of any Annual or General meeting or any adjourned meeting, whether Annual or General, of the members of the Corporation shall invalidate such meeting or make void any proceedings taken thereat and, with a majority of no less than two-thirds of the votes cast, any member may at any time waive notice of any such meeting and may ratify, approve, and confirm any or all proceedings taken or had thereat.
-For the purpose of sending notice to any member, Director, or Officer for any meeting or otherwise, the address of any member, Director, or Officer shall be his/her last address recorded on the books of the Corporation.
+For the purpose of sending notice to any member, Director, or Officer for any meeting or otherwise, the address used shall be their last address recorded on the books of the Corporation.

-Voting – Each Full Member of the Corporation shall at all meetings of members be entitled to one vote and s/he may not vote by proxy.
-At all meetings of members every question shall be decided by a majority of the votes of the Full Members present in person unless otherwise required by the Bylaws of the Corporation, or by law.
-Every question shall be decided in the first instance by a show of hands unless a poll be demanded by any Full Member.
-Upon a show of hands, every Full Member having voting rights shall have one vote, unless a poll be demanded, a declaration by the Chairman that a resolution has been carried or not carried and an entry to that effect in the minutes of the Corporation shall be admissible in evidence as prima facie proof of the fact without proof of the number or proportion of the votes accorded in favor of or against such resolution.
-The demand for a poll may be withdrawn, but if a poll be demanded and not withdrawn the question shall be decided by a majority of the votes given by Full Members present in person, and such poll shall be taken in such manner as the Chairman shall direct and the result of such poll shall be deemed a decision of the Corporation in General meeting upon the matter in question.
-In case of an equality of votes at any Annual or General meeting, whether upon a show of hands or at a poll, the Chairman shall be entitled to a second or casting vote.
+Voting: Each Full Member of the Corporation shall, at all meetings of members, be entitled to one vote and they may not vote by proxy;

+At all meetings of members every question shall be decided by a majority of the votes of the Full Members present in person unless otherwise required by the Bylaws of the Corporation, or by law;

+Every question shall be decided in the first instance by a reasonable display of intent to question unless a poll be demanded by any Full Member;

+Upon a show of hands, every Full Member having voting rights shall have one vote, unless a poll be demanded, a declaration by the Chair that a resolution has been carried or not carried and an entry to that effect in the minutes of the Corporation shall be admissible in evidence as prima facie proof of the fact without proof of the number or proportion of the votes accorded in favor of or against such resolution;

+The demand for a poll may be withdrawn, but if a poll be demanded and not withdrawn the question shall be decided by a majority of the votes given by Full Members present in person, and such poll shall be taken in such manner as the Chair shall direct and the result of such poll shall be deemed a decision of the Corporation in General meeting upon the matter in question;

+In case of an equality of votes at any Annual or General meeting, whether upon a show of hands or at a poll, the Chair shall be entitled to a second or casting vote;

 An Associate Member shall not be entitled to vote but may otherwise participate in the affairs of the Corporation by serving on special or standing committees and may attend the Annual or other meetings of the Corporation.